-M. CORE AGGREGATION TRANSPORTATION (CAT) PROGRAM (Continued)
+CORE AGGREGATION TRANSPORTATION (CAT) PROGRAM (Continued) M.

-- e.
-The Company will process requests from Aggregators to begin service to customers within 90 days of submittal; however, every reasonable effort will be made to begin CAT service for the customer in the month following submittal. - f.
+- The Company will process requests from Aggregators to begin service to customers within 90 days of submittal; however, every reasonable effort will be made to begin CAT service for the customer in the month following submittal. - f.
 Customers taking CAT service must provide 90 days prior written notice to the Company to change Aggregators.
-A customer who has received CAT service for the minimum term is not required to remain with a newly-elected Aggregator for a minimum term. - 2.
-Storage Allocation and Rights - a.
-For the Company's Southern California service areas, gas storage inventory injected by Aggregators may not be subjected to encumbrances of any kind.
+A customer who has received CAT service for the minimum term is not required to remain with a newly-elected Aggregator for a minimum term.

+2. Storage Allocation and Rights

+- For the Company's Southern California service areas, gas storage inventory a. injected by Aggregators may not be subjected to encumbrances of any kind.
 Aggregators will be assigned month-end storage inventory targets by the Company to meet the Company's month-end storage targets and maintain minimum quantities sufficient to meet the Company's peak day and cold year seasonal requirements.
 Aggregators will not be allowed to withdraw gas in inventory below the month-end targets established by the Company.
-Gas storage inventory to meet core reliability cannot be used to cure an underdelivery of flowing supplies during an imbalance trading period. - b.
-During the injection season, flowing supplies scheduled for injection will be delivered first, with all remaining flowing supplies scheduled for delivery to the Company's Southern California distribution system for current month use. - c.
-Aggregators in the Company's Northern California and South Lake Tahoe service areas are subject to the terms and conditions of the Paiute Pipeline Company's FERC Tariff for all storage activities. - d.
-When an Aggregator adds a customer or customers to its Group which represents an addition of more than 150,000 therms of storage inventory, a pro rata portion of the existing gas storage inventory will be sold by the Company to the Aggregator at the current month's Procurement Charge as set forth in the currently-effective Schedule No. GCP of this California Gas Tariff.
-When a customer terminates CAT service which represents a reduction of more than 150,000 therms of storage inventory and returns to the otherwise applicable sales schedule, a pro rata portion of the existing gas storage inventory will be sold by the Aggregator to the Company at the current month's Procurement Charge as set forth in the current Charge as set forth in the current by the Aggregator to the Company at the current month's Procurement Charge as set forth in the currently-effective Schedule No. GCP of this California Gas Tariff.
+Gas storage inventory to meet core reliability cannot be used to cure an underdelivery of flowing supplies during an imbalance trading period. - During the injection season, flowing supplies scheduled for injection will be b. delivered first, with all remaining flowing supplies scheduled for delivery to the Company's Southern California distribution system for current month use. - Aggregators in the Company's Northern California and South Lake Tahoe C. service areas are subject to the terms and conditions of the Paiute Pipeline Company's FERC Tariff for all storage activities. - When an Aggregator adds a customer or customers to its Group which represents an addition of more than 150,000 therms of storage inventory, a pro rata portion of the existing gas storage inventory will be sold by the Company to the Aggregator at the current month's Procurement Charge as set forth in the currently-effective Schedule No. GCP of this California Gas Tariff.
+When a customer terminates CAT service which represents a reduction of more than 150,000 therms of storage inventory and returns to the otherwise applicable sales schedule, a pro rata portion of the existing gas storage inventory will be sold by the Aggregator to the Company at the current month's Procurement Charge as set forth in the currently-effective Schedule No. GCP of this California Gas Tariff.